I, Robot

 3. A robot must protect its own existence as long as such protection does not conflict with the First or Second Law.

 They sound straightforward enough.
 But Asimov manages to wring problem after problem out of the application of these rules in his early robot stories.
-Many of the stories take the form of mysteries: a robot goes mad, a robot kills a human, robots go on strike, robots get religion—and a robot expert is brought in to figure out how this could happen, given the three laws.
+Many of the stories take the form of mysteries.
+A robot goes mad, a robot kills a human, robots go on strike, robots get religion—and a robot expert is brought in to figure out how this could happen, given the three laws.

 The laws were first spelled out in Asimov's fourth robot story, "Runaround" (the robot-going-mad tale).
 But they were implied in all his robot stories, starting with the first one, "Robbie", about a robot and little girl who become attached to each other.
 Robots had been featured in fiction before but I think it must have been the optimism about android technology that so excited Asimov's readers in the mid-twentieth century.
-Interesting to read the stories now and realize Asimov was writing about the "future" as being the late 1900s and early 2000s when this technology was expected to be commonplace.
+Interesting to read the stories now and realize Asimov was writing about the "future" as being the 1990s and early 2000s when this technology was expected to be commonplace.

-I don't want to give the wrong idea.
 These stories are not well written in any literary sense and the ideas presented in the early tales are not particularly profound, at least not from our current perspective.
 The characters, like most Asimov characters, are uninteresting.
 Only the recurring figure of robot psychologist Susan Calvin is drawn distinctively enough to stick in the mind after the puzzle of each story is solved.

 But the stories are still diverting, if you can put aside your twenty-first century experience.
 Frankly, I get a kick out of them, a kick that has little to do with literary or technical credibility.

 In the latter stories of I, Robot, and especially in the stories and novels to follow, Asimov writes his mysteries less to titillate with technical problems and more to raise moral questions—in particular, to address the issue of what is distinctive, if anything, about being human.
-While the early puzzle stories may kindle a child-like excitement, the latter storiesinvolve the intellect more deeply.
+While the early puzzle stories may kindle a child-like excitement, the latter stories involve the intellect more deeply.

 — Eric